 Wicked King Ahab Finds Mercy

 God always leans toward mercy instead of punishment!
 There is nothing we can do that is too stupid or sinful for God to forgive—if we are willing to repent!
-It is only because of His mercy that any of us can have a relationship with Him.
+It is only because of His mercy that we can have a relationship with God.